Top speed competition rules 2021

 In case of exceeding of the speed index by up to 15 km/h, the safety equipment of the competitor and the car must be brought in line with these rules, in order to continue competing.

-In case of exceeding of the speed index by 16 km/h or more the competitor will be disqualified and the result annulled.
+In case of exceeding of the speed index by 16 km/h or more the result of the attempt will not be accounted for and further attempts are not allowed.

 The Chief Referee has the right to reject a car which complies with the technical and safety rules of the competition, but is considered unsafe by the Chief Referee.
 This applies particularly to situations where the car's top speed has significantly increased due to modifications, but brakes, suspension, handling and other safety structures are not matching.